Andrew Lauer: Career

 He began his career in front of the camera with major roles in film and TV including Never on Tuesday (with Peter Berg), Born on the Fourth of July (with Tom Cruise), For the Boys (with Bette Midler) and Iron Man 3 (with Robert Downey Jr.).
 He has mentored under the direction of filmmakers Oliver Stone, Michael Bay, David Fincher and James Burrows.

 As an actor, Lauer is probably best known for playing "Charlie" on the NBC comedy series Caroline in the City.

 He has directed and produced the feature film Adventures of a Teenage Dragon Slayer starring Lea Thompson (Back to the Future) and Wendie Malick (Racing Stripes).
 The film was released in theaters Spring 2011 and went on to stay on the family charts for 28 consecutive weeks.
-Lauer’s recent project, Gridiron Heroes, won Best Feature Documentary at the International Family Film Festival in 2015.
+Lauer’s project, Gridiron Heroes, won Best Feature Documentary at the International Family Film Festival in 2015.
 The film follows fallen High School footballers and features actor Taylor Kitsch (Friday Night Lights), football legends Mike Ditka, Kurt Warner, Deacon Jones, Dallas Cowboys owner Jerry Jones and Commentator Al Michaels.
 He was also involved in a sister-project executive produced by Peter Berg (Friday Night Lights, Battleship) titled Head’s Up Tackling.

 He also had triple duties directing/writing/producing The Tehuacan Project in 2007, a story about deaf children in rural Tehuacan in Mexico.
 Lauer's roommate after college, Brad Pitt executive produced.
 Adrien Brody narrated the film with Esai Morales; Prior to that he received critical acclaim for his feature film Intermedio, a supernatural thriller starring Edward Furlong (Terminator 2: Judgment Day, American History X) and Amber Benson (Buffy the Vampire Slayer) and the multi-award-winning short film, Little Cuba.

 Lauer's next project was Sahaya Going Beyond about a ragtag but heroic group working together to fight HIV in India, narrated by Academy Award winner Jeremy Irons.
 It was completed in 2013.

 His next film Prince of Malacca is a love story of reincarnation of a Prince from the Kingdom of Malacca and a Princess from Singapura.
 In addition to directing this film Lauer will also stand in as a producer.

 In 2016, an Indiegogo campaign was launched to help raise $35,000 to fund a gay themed romantic comedy movie entitled "Please Don't Eat the Pansies".
 The cast included actor/writer Ronnie Kerr, Mary Wilson of The Supremes, singer/actor Tom Goss and Andrew.